Loopring/trusted_setup/README.md

 ## Instructions for participants

-- Install Rust and Cargo following the instructions [here](https://www.rust-lang.org/tools/install)
+1. Install Rust and Cargo following the instructions [here](https://www.rust-lang.org/tools/install)
-- Make sure you have [python 3](https://www.python.org/downloads/) installed
+1. Make sure you have [python 3](https://www.python.org/downloads/) installed
-- Make a [keybase](https://keybase.io/) account and [link it to your twitter/github/username](https://github.com/pstadler/keybase-gpg-github) so people can be sure it's actually you that participated.
+1. Make a [Keybase](https://keybase.io/) account and [link it to your twitter/github/username](https://github.com/pstadler/keybase-gpg-github) so people can be sure it's actually you that participated.
 Install the [desktop software](https://keybase.io/download) which wil be used to sign the attestation.
+1. Using your Keybase software, join a team called **loopringceremony**, this is the official communication channel, but we'll also collect another IM account of yours to inform you when your trun is coming up.

 Download and compile the required source code: